-While swarm intelligence does not easily offer provable performance guarantees, it does give us a means of working on the tour part of the TTP, on top of which we can run efficient and effective heuristics.
-Effectively, our approach is a bi-level one, where the ants are assessed based on the TTP solution for which they have found a TSP tour.
+While swarm intelligence does not easily offer provable performance guarantees, it does give us a means of working on the tour part of the TTP, on top of which we can run other heuristics.
+Effectively, our approach is a bi-level one, where the ants are assessed based on the TTP solution for which they created the tour.

-The packing heuristic of our choice is the fast and effective PackIterative [7].
-It considers the profits and weights of the items, and also their distances to the final city based on the provided tour.
-The characteristic feature of PackIterative is that it performs a binary search on an internal parameter in order to fine-tune the packing.
+The packing heuristic of our choice is the fast and effective PACKITERATIVE [6].
+It considers the items' profits and weight, and also their distances to the final city based on the provided tour.
+Its characteristic feature is that it performs a binary search on an internal parameter in order to fine-tune the packing.

-Our implementation is built upon Adrian Wilke's ACOTSP java 1.0.1, which is based on Thomas Stützle's ACOTSP 1.0.3.
+Our implementation is built upon Adrian Wilke's ACOTSP java 1.0.1,1 which is based on Thomas Stützle's ACOTSP 1.0.3.
 The overall logic of the used swarm intelligence package remains unchanged, and our modifications are minimal.